2 NEAR-DEATH EXPERIENCES

 These are a few ways to quantify what has happened since Peter’s Big Adventure was launched in 2014.

 I’m Peter, and I love swapping stories.
-From vicious attacks by Hungarian hunting dogs, to time spent in Thai prison with jihadists and lady-boys for cellmates, to terminal diagnoses from Indonesian doctors, to boat trips down the Amazon River, to run-ins with Moroccan drug traffickers, to delivering babies on the Angolan bush, to tearful weeks spent lost in the Himalayas, I’ve heard a lot of crazy stories from people.
+From vicious attacks by Hungarian hunting dogs, to time spent in Thai prison with jihadists and lady-boys for cellmates, to terminal diagnoses from Indonesian doctors, to boat trips down the Amazon River, to run-ins with Moroccan drug traffickers, to delivering babies on the Angolan bush, to 5-day kidnappings in Senegalese jungles, to tearful weeks spent lost in the Himalayas, I’ve heard a lot of crazy stories from people.
 And my response to those stories usually goes something like this: “WTF!
 Why are you not writing this down??!”

 That’s what this site is about: sharing stories.
 No matter how ridiculous, stupid, or inappropriate something is, so long as it is true, and travel-relevant, I’ll write about it.
-In doing so, unless I’m writing a guide, I’ll do my best to steer clear of the now-clichéd lists of things to do/see, and keep it real for you.
+In doing so, unless I’m writing a guide, I’ll do my best to (mostly) steer clear of the now-clichéd lists of things to do/see, and keep it real for you.
 You can read that anywhere, and this ain’t Buzzfeed.

 I was born and raised in Columbus, Ohio, educated in Boston, Massachusetts, and I got my first taste of true travel the age of 12, alone, playing soccer on a dirt field on the Pacific coast of Northern Mexico with a bunch of local guys wearing sombreros.
-It was a hell of a way to get my feet wet, and travel has been part of the deal ever since.
+Not sure where my parents were, but it was a hell of a way to get my feet wet, and travel has been part of the deal ever since.
 In the years that have passed since then, I have spent time exploring Latin America, Europe, and even lived in Madrid (Spain) for a while.
 However, this site wasn’t launched until I moved from Boston to Hanoi (Vietnam) to work as an English teacher, and to be perfectly honest, it probably would not have grown to be what it is today if it wasn't for one unfortunate trait: anxiety.